 See Score Reporting in the USMLE Bulletin of Information for additional information.
 For up-to-date information on minimum passing scores, examination performance data, and general scoring methodology, please visit the USMLE website .

-The USMLE program reserves the right to cancel scores that are at or above the passing level if the USMLE program has a good faith basis for questioning whether they represent a valid measure of knowledge or competence as sampled by the examination.
-If there are questions related to the validity of your score, your score report may be delayed or withheld pending completion of further review and/or investigation.
+The USMLE program reserves the right to cancel exam results that are at or above the passing level, prior to or after release, if the USMLE program has a good faith basis for questioning whether the exam result(s) represent a valid measure of knowledge or competence as assessed by the examination.
+If there are questions related to the validity of your exam result and your result has not yet been reported, your official score report may be delayed or withheld pending completion of further review and/or investigation.
+Whether questions relating to the validity of your exam result arise after your result has been reported or before, the USMLE reserves the right to cancel the result if it has a good faith basis for questioning the validity of your result.
+If your result is being investigated for validity concerns, you will be notified in writing by the USMLE Office of the Secretariat.
 See Score Validity in the USMLE Bulletin of Information.

 To request an official USMLE transcript, you must contact the organization that registered you for the examination.
 You must contact the Federation of State Medical Boards (FSMB) if you are registered for or have taken Step 3 and/or you want to send your transcript to a U.S. medical licensing authority.
 In all other cases, you can submit your request for an official USMLE transcript to ECFMG.
 Additional information and instructions are provided with the form.